TimCoding/HomeSweHome/PITCHME.md

 +++

-- @fa[paw]() For pages with a small amount of data it might be better to do searching/filtering tasks on the front end
+- @fa[paw]() Their usage of Travis showed us how to use continuous integration on a large project

 +++